t-karaca/csr-parser/README.md

 Files can be uploaded with a file picker dialog or by drag and dropping to the browser.

+Some test files created with OpenSSL are available at `src/test/resources`.

 Swagger UI is available at http://localhost:8080/api/v1/swagger-ui

 ## Gradle Build